Dominion (supermarket): History

+Breakup

+In 1978, Conrad Black took control of the Argus Corporation.
+Moving the Dominion holdings into the Hollinger Inc. portion of Argus, Dominion was stripped of cash from the daily flow.

+A&P's Canadian division, A&P Canada, acquired 92 of Dominion's prime locations in Ontario, as well as a head office, warehouses, and rights to the Dominion name from Hollinger in 1985, the final year of Black's sell off of virtually all previous holdings of Argus Corporation.
+The chain's remaining assets were sold piecemeal over the next two years.

 In northwestern Ontario, Safeway acquired at least two stores in Thunder Bay.
 (Safeway's presence in Thunder Bay prevents Metro from offering Air Miles at its Thunder Bay locations.)

 In Western Canada, Dominion stores were closed, leaving many suburban shopping malls scrambling to fill large, now-vacant sections.
 This event, coupled with the subsequent collapse of several department store chains, sparked a wave of mall renovations in many parts of the country.
 Alberta stores were acquired by Safeway in the late 1960s.

-The remainder of the chain in eastern Canada was acquired by Loblaw Companies, through several unrelated transactions:
+Much of the remainder of the chain in eastern and central Canada was ultimately acquired by Loblaw Companies, through several unrelated transactions: